It's Rush Limbaugh, in the finest mood anyone could possibly be.

 Absolutely, 100%.

-Okay, so when a Democrat candidate for president, whoever it happens to be, starts talking about wanting the uh government to take over health care, or they don't use those terms.
+Okay, so when a Democrat candidate for president, whoever it happens to be, starts talking about wanting the government to take over health care, or they don't use those terms.

 How do you hear those two positions and decide?

-Well, um I I'm I'm a huge believer in in individual freedom, and I would submit to the somewhere between point oh one and two point five of my fellow Americans who blindly follow this administration that if you are doing that,
+Well, I'm a huge believer in individual freedom, and I would submit to the somewhere between 0.01 and 2.5 of my fellow Americans who blindly follow this administration that if you are doing that, you are part of the group that they consider so stupid, they need to be told what's good for them and what they should do.

 Are you still an independent?